Licensure for dental students

 Understand the details

-First, review the information provided by the testing agency to understand which area(s) you failed.
-Reflect on your experience.
-Did you have a problem with a patient, or feel uncertain during one section?
+Review the information provided by the testing agency to understand which area(s) you failed.
+Reflect on the experience.

 Get support from your colleagues, school and organized dentistry

-Connect with your state or local dental society to find the name of your new dentist committee representative.
+Connect with the state or local dental society to find the name of your new dentist committee representative.
 These committees often assist recent graduates with the licensure process and may offer practical advice.
-Your local society can also help you explore options for employment while you prepare to retake the exam.
-Although you can’t practice dentistry, you can learn by working in the practice environment.
+The local society can also help to explore options for employment while preparing to retake the exam.
+Although practicing dentistry is not yet an option, employment opportunities are available in the practice environment.

 Retake the exam